hmelner/MeshtasticNetworkGuide/StepsToImplement.md

 - Portable, durable, uses low power MCU NRF52840, battery life ~5 days</ul>
 * Station G2<ul>
 - Designed to be a base station or in a vehicle (not very portable)</ul><br>

 Note:<br>

 Recommend devices with newer “Semtech SX126x or LR11xx series”<br>
-- Increased receive and transmit performance <br>
+- Increased receive and transmit performance
 Recommend using “nRF52-based devices” – preferred for solar and handset

 **Best for Beginners: RAK Meshtastic Starter Kit or LILYGO T-Echo**